-A few weeks ago I was reminiscing about my favorite science fiction book from my childhood.
+A few weeks ago, I was reminiscing about my favorite science fiction book from my childhood.
 It was an anthology of short stories, and some intense Googling determined it was out of print.
-My search led me to the local library, and after poking around for just a few minutes, I cancelled my Kindle Unlimited
+My search led me to the local library, and after poking around for just a few minutes, I canceled my Kindle Unlimited subscription.

 Are you still using Kindle Unlimited?
 What’s your experience with your local library and eBooks?
 Let us know!